saltstack/kitchen-salt/provisioner_options.md

 salt_state_top| "/srv/salt/top.sls"|
 salt_run_highstate| true |
 state_top| {} | states that should be applied, in standard top.sls format
-pillars| {} | pillar data
-[pillars-from-files](#pillars-from-files) | | a list of key-value pairs for files that should be loaded as pillar data [grains](#grains) | | a hash to be re-written as /etc/salt/grains on the guest
+state_collection | false | treat this directory as a salt state collection and not a formula collection_name | | used to derive then name of states we want to apply in a state collection. (if collection_name isn't set, formula will be used) pillars| {} | pillar data [pillars-from-files](#pillars-from-files) | | a list of key-value pairs for files that should be loaded as pillar data [grains](#grains) | | a hash to be re-written as /etc/salt/grains on the guest